 Determine the acceleration a of the motion of m1 and m2 applying the second law of motion.

-State the first law and the second law based on Fig 1.
-Resolve the free body diagram in the magnitude of frictional forces fk
+State the first law and the second law based on Fig. 1.
+Resolve the free body diagram in the magnitude of the frictional forces, fk

 Fsinø